McDougall Orphanage and Morley Residential School Timeline

 The school begins to raise mink on the farm.

-Day students are no longer attending Morley.
+Day school children are no longer attending Morley.

 Girls are taught Native Crafts by local instructors.